krishna-singh1/online-job-portal/README.md

 # Online-Job-Portal-Project
-An ASP.NET and MS-SQL based Job Portal website as part of a summer internship project at Computer Society of India.
+An ASP.NET onlile Job Portal website .

 How to run:<br>